Employers Typically Select Workers Compensation Medical Providers

 If you did not know you were entitled to mileage and/or the insurance company has not offered it to you, it is never too late to seek mileage unless and until you settle your case.
 At that point, it may be too late, but you can still try to secure mileage.

 Be honest about all of your injury sites and symptoms and keep accurate records of your medical care and your mileage and travel expenses.
-If you’ve been injured at work and would like to consult with an experienced worker’s compensation attorney, contact us at Klezmer Maudlin.
+If you’ve been injured at work and would like to consult with an experienced workers compensation attorney, contact us at Klezmer Maudlin.
 We care about fighting for the rights of injured persons and workers throughout the state of Indiana.
-With offices in Evansville, Indianapolis, Lafayette, New Harmony, and Jeffersonville (Louisville, KY), we are well-equipped to handle your case.